noobient/ansible-galaxy-update/readme.md

 ## Synopsys

-This role updates the target host and enabled automatic updates.
+This role updates the target host and enables automatic updates.

 ## Parameters